PiusSunday/My100DaysOfCode/README.md

 ## Day 8

-Today was all about code migration, I spent the day figuring out and learning how to migrate a Flutter code to null saety.
+Today was all about code migration, I spent the day figuring out and learning how to migrate a Flutter code to null safety.

 I also learned how to use the Flutter migration tool to migrate a Flutter code to null safety.